The Women Writing the West High School Writing Contest

 These guidelines MUST be followed for your entry to be considered.
 Why, you say?
 First, if you are going to be a professional writer, you must follow standard formatting rules.
 And second, it’s difficult for readers if everyone uses a different font, word processing program, etc.

-- Skip down about half a page and type the title of your entry.
-CENTER THIS.
-Each entry must have a title.
+- On the first page, skip down about half the page and CENTER the title of your story.

 - No foul language, inappropriate slang, violence, hate speech, erotic content, or inappropriate word choice will be tolerated.
-Your entry will be disqualified without refunding the entry fee.
+Your entry will be disqualified if you ignore this.

 - That’s it!
 Now go back to the main page, find the “SUBMIT ENTRY” link at the bottom, and follow the instructions to enter your piece in the Women Writing the West High School Writing Contest.
 Best of luck!